-As an acoustic drummer, I was never interested in knowing much about e-drums.
-But today the information helps me make better music.
+As an acoustic drummer, I was never interested in knowing much about e-drum.
+But today the information helps me make a better sound.

 The first fully-transistorized electronic drum piece was introduced to the market by a Japanese company, AceTone, in 1964.
-The launch was done at the National Association of Music Merchants (NAMM).
+The launch was done at the National Association of sound Merchants (NAMM).